ellethee/argparseinator/docs/source/getting_started.rst

 .. note::

-    If we have only one function decorated it will become the default command and Argparseinator appends the function discription to the main parser's description.
+    If we have only one function decorated it will become the default command and Argparseinator appends the function description to the main parser's description.